Teaching Scholarships & Grants

 American Historical Society Grants

 As the country's largest organization dedicated to research and teaching standards of history across the US, the AHA offers a number of research grants to members.
 They are to be used for research that is already in progress, not for starting academic projects - for travel fees, borrowing from libraries and archives and other research expenses.
 Only members are permitted to apply for the grants.
 Though the value of the grant varies, no member is entitled to more than $1000 from the AHA in a five year period.
-For a full list of their grants, visit their site here.
+For a full list of AHA grants, visit AHA Grants and Fellowships.

 AFSCME Member Scholarships